foundation/foundation-sites/docs/pages/magellan.md

 </div>
 ```

-This example is the menu bar floating at the top of the page.
+This below example is the menu bar floating at the top of the page.

 ```html
 <div data-sticky-container>